google/xls/docs_src/dslx_std.md

 value to use (of the appropriate type) in case it were to happen in synthesized gates which did not insert fatal-error-indicating hardware.

-The associated label (e.g. the first argument to `fail!`) must be a valid Verilog identifier and is used for identifying the failure when lowered to SystemVerilog.
+The associated label (e.g., the first argument to `fail!`) must be a valid Verilog identifier and is used for identifying the failure when lowered to SystemVerilog.
 At higher levels in the stack, it's unused.